openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

     secret-github-app-scope-extra-repos: "owner2/project2, owner3/project3"
   ```

-### Scoping the Github token using Repository level configuration
+### Scoping the GitHub token using Repository level configuration

-You can use the `Repository` custom resource to scope the generated Github token to a list of repositories.
+You can use the `Repository` custom resource to scope the generated GitHub token to a list of repositories.
 The repositories can be public or private, but must reside in the same namespace as the repository with which the `Repository` resource is associated.

 Set the `github_app_token_scope_repos` spec configuration within the `Repository` custom resource, as in the following example: